 The Nile is not only the longest river in Africa, but it is also the longest river in the whole world.

-It is over 4,000 miles long, which is even longer than the entire width of the United States!
+Nile River is 6,650 km (4,130 miles) long, which is even longer than the entire width of the United States!

 This river has been important to Africa for thousands of years and continues to be so today.

 Continue reading to find out some awesome facts.

 The Nile is located on the continent of Africa.
 It begins in the country of Burundi, which is in the middle of Africa, and flows towards the northeastern part of the continent.